DevExpress/devextreme-demos/JSDemos/Demos/Toast/Stack/description.md

-The DevExtreme Toast components support stacking.
-Use the [notify(message, stack)](/Documentation/ApiReference/Common/Utils/ui/#notifymessage_stack) or [notify(options, stack)](/Documentation/ApiReference/Common/Utils/ui/#notifyoptions_stack) method to enable this feature.
+The DevExtreme Toast components can stack multiple notifications.
+Use the [notify(message, stack)](/Documentation/ApiReference/Common/Utils/ui/#notifymessage_stack) or [notify(options, stack)](/Documentation/ApiReference/Common/Utils/ui/#notifyoptions_stack) method to display stacked messages.

 These methods use a **stack** object that has the following structure: *{position, direction}*.

 ## Specify Position

-You can set the `position` field to a string (see *'alias'* tab in the demo) or an object (see *'coordinates'* tab in the demo).
+You can set the `position` field to a string (select *'alignment'* in the radio group) or an object (select *'coordinates'* in the radio group).
 Note that if you use coordinates for the `position` field, you need to specify one vertical and one horizontal coordinate only.
-For example, if you specify *'top'*, you do not need to specify *' bottom'*.
+For example, if you specify *'top'*, the demo disables the *'bottom'* field, and vice versa.

 ## Specify Direction

-The `direction` field values can be regular and reverse.
-For example, *'up'* and *'up-reverse'*.
+The `direction` field specifies two options: which way the notification stack grows and whether new notifications appear at the end or in the beginning of the line.
+That's why you'll see pairs of values such as *'up'* and *'up-reverse'*.

 - *'up'*
-Subsequent toasts push the previous toast upwards.
+New toasts push the previous toasts upwards.

 - *'up-reverse'*
 Toasts stack on top of each other.